Friend, relative of defendant testify in arson trial

 “That would be an understatement,” she said.

-Busse did not why they didn't get along, but said she had wanted to reconnect because they are family.
+Busse did not say why they didn’t get along, but said she had wanted to reconnect because they are family.

 Russell Yancy, a friend of LaPoint’s, said he saw her occasionally and had visited her on the evening of the fire.
 She had mentioned something to him about not getting along with a neighbor.